-As you explore Switzerland from your apartment home, many activities are possible Touring near & far, swimming, hiking, biking, cruising, golf, prowling museums, attending concerts and film festivals, visiting vineyards & wineries, buying cheese at the farm, seeing chocolate made at the factory, and shopping at open-air markets.
+Independent Switzerland touring from your apartment home offers many possible activities: touring near & far, swimming, hiking, biking, cruising, golf, prowling museums, attending concerts and film festivals, visiting vineyards & wineries, buying cheese at the farm, seeing chocolate made at the factory, and shopping at open-air markets.

 View from Cimetta high above Locarno.